bogwi/sarpro/README.md

 SARPRO is optimized for bulk processing with exceptional performance:

-- **Performance**: Processing a dual-band 400MP SAR GRD product image and scaling it to 4MP (2048x2048) synthetic RGB JPEG with padding takes approximately **30 seconds** on a modern laptop with Tamed db autoscale strategy.
+- **Performance**: Processing a dual-band 400MP SAR GRD product image and scaling it to 4MP (2048x2048) synthetic RGB JPEG with padding and reprojection takes approximately **60 seconds** on a modern laptop with Tamed db autoscale strategy.
+Setting reprojection to `none` will reduce the time to **30 seconds**.
 Expect 10x performance improvement in the cloud.
 - **CPU vs I/O**: Debug and release builds show negligible performance differences even on the latest Apple Silicon laptops, indicating that your performance will typically be **limited by I/O, not CPU**
 - **Scalability**: Run multiple SARPRO or SARPRO UI instances in parallel — limited only by your system’s resources — to handle different workflows simultaneously.
 - **Memory Usage**: The memory impact is staged sequentially.